raynaharrisphd/raynaharrisphd.github.io/_posts/2026-03-15-sugarbowl-private-yoga.md

 layout: post
 title: "Private Vinyasa Flow at Sugar Bowl"
 date: 2026-03-20
-excerpt: "This sequences was developed for private yoga class at Sugar Bowl.
+excerpt: "This sequences was developed for private yoga class for a bachelorette party at Sugar Bowl.
 They request a vinyasa style, and I decided to go with a flow with half moon as the peak pose to emphasize a theme about grounding while expanding."
 categories: yoga
 tags: ['Sugar Bowl']
 spotify: 6omPaA8aKtaCIcGzgNqs15